-- Coordinate with the assessors in the Town of Claverack and Columbia County to establish a way of generating an annual report of the buildings in Philmont that are actively renting units and also tracking the number of rented units within each building. - Increase the rental registry participation rate from less than 50% to 100% by allocating additional budget and staff to monitor compliance; pay for the increase staff through the increased collection of fees. - Revise the existing system's payment structure so that the inspection costs truly reflect the costs of inspection rather than the existing punitive structure based on penalties for repeated inspection failures. - Use the code enforcement tracking technology as the same portal for tracking compliance with the rental registry (and the vacant property registry). - Once the system is at full compliance and properly staffed, introduce additional elements into the registry process including model leases, training programs for both landlords and tenants, and tenant-landlord dispute resolution forums.
+- Coordinate with the assessors in the Town of Claverack and Columbia County to establish a way of generating an annual report of the buildings in Philmont that are actively renting units and also tracking the number of rented units within each building. - Consider adoption of a local law that would limit landlord's potential to initiate evictions unless their properties are registered.
+(See Syracuse example below). - Increase the rental registry participation rate from less than 50% to 100% by allocating additional budget and staff to monitor compliance; pay for the increase staff through the increased collection of fees.